 To learn more about advertising fraud and how it happens, go to Case studies and customer stories.

 To evaluate the quality of your website traffic and ad campaigns, use the Suspicious Sessions and Campaign Activity pages.
 You can also monitor the quality of your site's visitors.
 To find your lowest-scoring campaigns, go to Lowest quality campaigns.

 Our score shows the quality of the traffic that’s driven to your website.
 It captures individual sessions and the average for any ad campaign.
 If your campaign has a low score, do more research to find why it’s performing poorly.
 Then decide how to proceed.

-By using the Revenue, Orders, and Conversion fields in relation to campaigns, you can assess the financial value of a campaign.
-It is important to evaluate the relationship between suspect and cancelled orders and the campaigns to which these orders were attributed.
-For example, you may find a high percentage of fraudulent purchases were related to a specific campaign.
-After identifying this trend, you can dig deeper into the campaign's performance to determine if changes need to be made or if the campaign should be discontinued.
+You can assess the financial impact of an advertising campaign.
+To add information about the revenue, order count, and conversion rate for a campaign, customize columns.
+It is also important to evaluate the relationship between suspicious or canceled orders and their corresponding campaigns.
+For example, you might find a high percentage of fraudulent purchases were tied to a specific campaign, which indicates a major issue.
+After you identify this trend, dig deeper into the campaign's performance to decide if you want to make changes or discontinue the campaign.

 It’s useful to evaluate the total number of sessions that each campaign generates.
 This includes the overall quality and number of new users.
 You can determine session quality by using the score, bounce rate, and page view attributes.
 Other attributes, like new users and new user rate, help you understand what part of campaign-generated traffic is comprised of repeat visitors versus new visitors.
 Conversion rate statistics reveal the total amount of sales generated compared to the total session volume.